 Common Question I See...
 "How Do We Prevent Dead Stock Before It Happens?"

 Every ops leader asks this.
 The theoretical answer is better demand planning.
-You use tools that analyze historical sales velocity and forecast future demand.
+You employ tools that analyze historical sales velocity and forecast future demand.

 Honest Failure: The Warehouse Backlog That Created Dead Stock